ucsd-ivl/BarSim/Documentations/BasicSetupImplementationSummary.md

 To track items within the skybox, we would need to come up with an image file in the format of longitude and latitude, where tracked objects are color coded in the file.
-We would need an additional ".txt" file to specify what each pixel value in the labeled image means.
+We would need an additional `.txt` file to specify what each pixel value in the labeled image means.

 * Place the labeled image file as `Scene_XXX.jpg` into `Custom/Labels/`
-* Place the labeled text file as "Scene_XXX.txt` into `Custom/Labels/`
+* Place the labeled text file as `Scene_XXX.txt` into `Custom/Labels/`

 *Note: `XXX` is 3 digits representing the current scene.*